abhaybharti/playwright-framework-template/README.md

 ## Introduction

-In my career having vast experience in automating Api, Web Browsers and mobile apps, I have seen that people had to use different frameworks for automation Api, Web and Mobile applications which created a lot of chaos with respect to maintenance of dependencies and their respective code for test automation.
+Playwright-Framework-Template - This project is based on Microsoft Playwright, Appium, Artillery which enables reliable end-to-end testing, Web testing, API testing, Mobile testing, load testing.

 ## Features

-- Zero boilerplate code
-- Support Rest Api automation with schema validations and response body verification
+- Easy to Configure
+- Auto wait for all elements & checks
+- Generate HTML report
+- Generate detailed trace file which helps to debug
+- Generate snapshot for each step
+- Record video for test case execution
 - Support Web automation with support for chrome, Edge, Firefox and Safari
 - Support Mobile automation with support for Android native, web and hybrid apps automation
 - Support iOS native, web and hybrid apps automation
-- Support execution of Web tests on Microsoft Azure
+- Support execution of Web tests on Microsoft Azure (can scale on demand)
-- Support execution of Mobile tests on cloud platform like LambdaTest & BrowserStack
-- Micro logging to log events of the test execution
+- Support API testing
 - Support taking screenshots
-- Supports Allure report generation
-- Support running functional test for load testing using Artillery
+- Run functional test for load testing using Artillery
+- Support Serial and Parallel execution

 ## Tech Stack/Libraries Used